-KHRC may approve others in advance of the full application deadline.
+KHRC may approve other eligible sources in advance of the full application deadline.
 For scoring purposes, KHRC may disregard a source affiliated with a Principal (excluding public housing authorities).

 Terms

-The source(s) must be listed as a loan in the full application with:
+If the source is a loan, it must be listed as a loan in the full application with:

 an interest rate of no more than 1%;